csisztaiarnold/citytube_frontend/README.md

 Import a few videos.

-Install and enable the JSON:API module (comes with the core).
+Install the JSON:API and CORS modules for enabling cross-origin resource sharing.
+Both come with Drupal core.

 Create an `.env.local` from `.env.local.example` and set the environment variables (the API endpoints).